Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • participates in NOVA, the Netherlands Research School for Astronomy, in which astronomers of the Dutch universities work closely together

-• specializes in research connected with the life cycle of stars: from the birth of stars and planetary systems to the late stages of stellar evolution, including the physics connected with compact stars (neutron stars, black holes) and their formation mechanisms (e.g. gamma ray bursts)
+• specialises in research connected with the life cycle of stars: from the birth of stars and planetary systems to the habitability of planets and the late stages of stellar evolution, including the physics connected with neutron stars and black holes, their formation mechanisms and deaths (e.g. supernovae, gamma-ray bursts, gravitational wave mergers)

-• is closely involved with the most advanced international observing facilities, both ground based facilities from the radio to the optical (e.g. The Low Frequency Array—LOFAR, The Very Large Telescope of the European Southern Observatory in Chile) and in space (e.g. Hubble Space Telescope, Chandra, XMM-Newton, Fermi, etc.)
+• is closely involved with the most advanced international observing facilities, both ground based facilities from the radio to the optical (e.g. The Low Frequency Array—LOFAR based in the Netherlands, The Very Large Telescope and Extremely Large Telescope of the European Southern Observatory in Chile) and in space (e.g. Hubble Space Telescope, James Webb Space Telescope, XRISM, NICER)

-• carries out its theoretical work on state of the art supercomputers (our campus houses SARA, the premier data and computing hub of the Netherlands).
+• performs simulations with state of the art supercomputers (our campus houses SURF, the premier data and computing hub of the Netherlands)